IBM-Blockchain-Archive/marbles/tutorial_part1.md

 You must have the same number of entries in the `peer` array as the `users` array unless the network does not use Membership Services.
 You can omit the `users` array entirely if the network does not use Membership Services.
+If you created your own network, then you should look up the default users for your Hyperledger Fabric version.
+Fabric version 0.6.1 can be found in the (membersrvc.yaml)[https://github.com/hyperledger/fabric/blob/v0.6/membersrvc/membersrvc.yaml#L121] file
 Marbles only talks to 1 peer so you only need 1 peer in the array.
 You can omit the field `api_port_tls` if the network does not support TLS.
 If you are not using TLS you should also change the `options.tls` field to `false` on [line 200](app.js#L200) of app.js.